Susham Bedi

-Susham Bedi (1 July 1945 - 20 March 2020) was an Indian author of novels, short stories and poetry.
+Susham Bedi (26 July 1945 - 20 March 2020) was an Indian author of novels, short stories and poetry.
 She was a professor of Hindi language and literature at the department of Middle Eastern and Asian Languages and Cultures (MEALAC) at Columbia University, New York.
 She wrote predominantly about the experiences of Indians in the South Asian diaspora, focusing on psychological and 'interior' cultural conflicts.
 Unlike other prominent Indian American novelists she wrote mainly in Hindi rather than in English.
 She has been widely translated into English, French, Dutch and other languages by artists, academics, and students.

 She was an actress in India in the 1960s and early 1970s.
 In the United States, she appeared on such shows as True Crime: New York City, Third Watch, and Law & Order: Special Victims Unit, and in movies such as The Guru (2002) and ABCD (1999).

 Career

 Early years

-Bedi began her writing career in high school and college, entering local competitions and writing articles and stories for magazines.
-She also worked as an actress and commentator on Indian television in the late-1960s and 1970s.
+Bedi was born on 26 July 1945.
+She began her writing career in high school and college, entering local competitions and writing articles and stories for magazines.
+Bedi also worked as an actress and commentator on Indian television in the late-1960s and 1970s.

 She attended Delhi University and Panjab University in India and taught Hindi literature.
 Her PhD dissertation was published in 1984 as Innovation and Experimentation in Contemporary Hindi Drama by Parag publications in India.

 From 1974 to 1979 she wrote for The Times of India as one of their correspondents from Brussels, Belgium.
 In 1979 she came to the United States with her husband.